Sean-Toroghi/SQL/Window_Function/WindowFunction_examples.md

     FROM Orders

 --- 3. add difference of quantity of current and previous order
-WITH quanity_lag AS
+WITH quantity_lag AS
     (SELECT *,
     LAG(Quantity, 1) OVER (PARTITION BY CustomerID ORDER BY OrderDate) as Previous_quantity FROM Orders)
 SELECT *,
     (Quantity - Previous_quantity) as Difference_quantity
-    FROM quanity_lag
+    FROM quantity_lag
 ```